Flexible Imputation of Incomplete Network Data: Theory for Downstream Estimation

-For eigenvector centrality, we impose a standard eigen-gap condition requiring that the largest eigenvalue of $P_m$ is separated from the second-largest eigenvalue uniformly across networks.
-Such conditions are common in spectral analysis and ensure that the leading eigenspace is well separated.
-Under this assumption, the Davis-Kahan theorem \citet{yu2015useful} implies that the perturbation in eigenvector centrality is proportional to the normalized spectral norm of the error matrix, i.e., $\|E\|_{\mr{op}}/N_m$, which is of order $1/\sqrt{N_m}$ by \citet{bandeira2016sharp}.
-This establishes Assumption~\ref{assumption:consistency_empirics}\ref{item:consistency_empirics_assumption_graphon}.
-Assumption~\ref{assumption:consistency_empirics}\ref{item:consistency_empirics_assumption_ULLN} follows by a similar argument. \end{example}
+For eigenvector centrality, we impose a standard eigen-gap condition requiring that the largest eigenvalue of $P_m$ is separated from the second-largest eigenvalue.
+Such conditions are common in spectral analysis and ensure that the eigenvector-centrality is well-defined.
+Following Example~\ref{example:regression}, let $\phi(P_m), \phi(\tilde{P}_m), \phi(\tilde{A}_m) \in \mb{R}^{N_m}$ denote the vectors of eigenvector centralities of $P_m$, $\tilde{P}_m$ and $A_m$, respectively.
+Let $\|\cdot\|_{\mr{op}}$ and $\|\cdot\|_{\mr{F}}$ denote the operator norm and the Frobenius norm of a matrix, respectively.
+Then, the Davis-Kahan theorem \citep{yu2015useful} implies that